-Europe's 'escape from hunger' is an unprecedented achievement in world-historical perspective.
-Only after 1850 did a massive increase in food availability go hand in hand with more food security, declining relative food prices and a decimating agricultural population.
+Europe's 'escape from hunger' is an unprecedented achievement in worldhistorical perspective.
+After 1850 a massive increase in food availability went hand in hand with more food security, declining relative food prices and a declining agricultural population.
 This process could only be sustained in a rapidly changing, globalizing and ever more unequal world.
-Being on the top of the international power hierarchy, Europe could support its process of de-agrarianization with massive, cheap imports of raw materials and basic food stuffs and an impressive export of tens of millions of surplus labourers to the 'neo-Europes'.
-15 In some of these peripheries, former local and regional food regimes collapsed.
-As Mike Davis argued 'there is persuasive evidence that peasants and farm labourers became dramatically more pregnable to natural disaster after 1850 as their local economies were violently incorporated into the world market.'
-The commodification of smallholder production, the addition of millions of tropical cultivators into the world market, and the weakening or destruction of local and state-level autonomy by colonialism and imperialism tended to undermine traditional food security outside Europe (Davis 2001, e.g. 288-291).
+Being on the top of the international power hierarchy, Europe could support its process of de-agrarianization with massive, cheap imports of raw materials and basic food stuffs and an impressive export of tens of millions of surplus laborers to the 'neo-Europes'.13 In some of these peripheries, former local and regional food regimes collapsed.
+As Mike Davis argued, 'there is persuasive evidence that peasants and farm laborers became dramatically more pregnable to natural disaster after 1850 as their local economies were violently incorporated into the world market' (Davis 2001, 288-91).
+The commodification of smallholder production, the addition of millions of tropical cultivators into the world market, and the weakening or destruction of local and state-level autonomy by colonialism and imperialism tended to undermine traditional food security outside Europe.
 'How do we explain the fact that in the very half-century when peacetime famine permanently disappeared from Western Europe, it increased so devastatingly throughout much of the colonial world?'
 (Davis 2001, 8-9).
-By the early 20th century, the United Kingdom imported more than 70% of the grain, flour and dairy produce and 40% of the meat it consumed (Arnold 1988, 70).
-This achievement legitimated the strong and appealing message that Europe sent out to the outer world, a combined message of modernisation, depeasantisation, industrialisation and economic integration, tied together in a new 'theory of progress'.
+By the early twentieth century, the UK imported more than 70 per cent of the grain, flour and dairy produce and 40 per cent of the meat it consumed (Arnold 1988, 70).
+This achievement legitimated the strong and appealing message that Europe sent out to the outer world, a combined message of modernization, depeasantization, industrialization and economic integration, tied together in a new 'theory of progress'.
 At the same time, this message carried the promise of individual wealth and collective protection.
-The discovery of a 'social question' in the West is the basis of an integrative modernisation paradigm.
-In the 'global South' this was translated in its most basic derivation as the 'fight against hunger' (Vernon 2007, 13-14).
+The discovery of a 'social question' in the West is the basis of an integrative modernization paradigm.
+In the 'global South' this was translated in its most basic derivation as the 'fight against hunger' (Vernon 2007, 13-4).

-It seems like the world history of famine had its final 'big bang' in the 20th century.
-Absolute numbers of famine victims have never been higher (estimated at 70 to 80 million), with outliers in the USSR in 1921-1922 (6% of the population) and 1932-1933 (4%), Bengal in 1942-1944 (3%), China in 1959-1961 (2%) and North Korea in 1995-2000 (3-4%).
-Twentieth century totalitarianism greatly increased the human cost of policy mistakes by governments.
+It seems like the world history of famine had its final 'big bang' in the twentieth century.
+Absolute numbers of famine victims have never been higher (estimated at 70 to 80 million), with outliers in the USSR in 1921-1922 (six percent of the population) and 1932-1933 (four percent), Bengal in 1942-1944 (three percent), China in 1959-1961 (two percent) and North Korea in 1995-2000 (three to four percent).14 Twentieth century totalitarianism greatly increased the human cost of policy mistakes by governments.
 The damage caused by poor harvests was greatly exacerbated by political action.
 Famine-related mortality declined rapidly after 1960.
 Famines that killed more than a few percent of the total population became unusual (Ó Gráda 2002, 3).
 This, in turn, promoted the idea that the problem of famine could be solved.
-As Cormac Ó Gráda stated: 'In today's developed world the conviction that famines are an easily prevented anachronism, and therefore a blot on global humanity, is widespread and gaining ground.
-That makes them a continuing focus for activism and an effective vehicle for raising consciousness about world poverty' (Ó Gráda 2009, 3).
+As Cormac Ó Gráda (2009, 3) stated, 'In today's developed world the conviction that famines are an easily prevented anachronism, and therefore a blot on global humanity, is widespread and gaining ground.
+That makes them a continuing focus for activism and an effective vehicle for raising consciousness about world poverty'.

-The reduction of famine, and more broadly hunger, has become a central justification behind Europe's 'theory of progress' as recently demonstrated by James Vernon (Vernon 2008).
-Progress equalled the eradication of backwardness, personified by peasantries as relics of the past.
-The policy model of Europe's 'escape from hunger' became hegemonic in the 20th century, was implicated in the Green Revolution of the 1960s and 1970s, and served as an ideological amplifier in the neoliberal age.
-The early 21th century food crisis is the most clear mark of its failure.
+The reduction of famine, and more broadly hunger, has become a central justification behind Europe's 'theory of progress' as recently demonstrated by James Vernon (2007).
+Progress equaled the eradication of backwardness, personified by peasantries as relics of the past.
+The policy model of Europe's 'escape from hunger'